-A few weeks ago I was delighted to see two very familiar names in the candidates’ book of the club which I am a member.
+A few weeks ago I was delighted to see two very familiar names in the candidates’ book of the Savile Club.
 Younger readers may not recognise Laurence Marks and Maurice Gran, but among the sitcoms they have under their belt are Birds of a Feather, Goodnight Sweetheart, and my favourite – The New Statesman.

 Running from 1987 to 1992, it followed the mercurial rise of an unprincipled, sociopathic, Thatcherite MP played by Rik Mayall, the series instantly fit into the blossoming political satire spearheaded by Spitting Image.
 It also gained a reputation for prophecy.